October 19-22, 2023

 Set amidst the Blue Ridge mountains, just below Mt.
-Mitchell and near Black Mountain, the LEAF Festival (Lake Eden Arts Festival) magical site is a short drive from Asheville.
-Experience wildly spontaneous and great music from many corners of the globe at LEAF.
-A dizzying array of traditions unite to present music from a diverse range of cultures: African, Latin, Appalachian, Cajun, Celtic, Blues, Bluegrass, French, Texas Sounds and more.
-Discover new music and enjoy LEAF traditions by the lake, under the sun and stars, in the mountains. three days, four stages, jam tent, healing arts, poetry, and an African drum circle.
+Mitchell and near Black Mountain, the LEAF Festival scenic lake setting is a short drive from Asheville.
+Experience spontaneous and great music from many corners of the globe.
+A dizzying array of traditions unite to present a diverse range of cultures: African, Latin, Appalachian, Cajun, Celtic, Blues, Bluegrass, and more.
+Discover new music and enjoy LEAF traditions for three days with four stages, jam tent, healing arts, poetry, and an African drum circle.
 Many of the 12,000 attendees camp for the weekend, creating a community of longtime friends.

 A weekend at LEAF is the equivalent of going on a year-long multi-cultural musical and dance odyssey.
-Formerly the historic Black Mountain College, presently a summer camp (Camp Rockmont), it's a beautiful 600 acre site.
+Formerly the historic Black Mountain College and presently a summer camp (Camp Rockmont), it's a beautiful 600-acre site.
 Rolling hills for camping, mountain lakes for swimming, canoeing, and ziplining, streams to play in, woods to hike and explore, and a setting which is relaxing and inspiring.
 Many folks come for the weekend with plenty of room to camp.
-Be sure to make advance reservations for camping or day passes since it is always a sell-out.
-Tickets are limited, since only 5,500 are allowed each day!
-Save money by buying tickets early!
 It's only about 12 miles from downtown Asheville.

 See more great Art Events & Festivals.

-To Contra, Cajun, Swing, Celtic, African, Latin, Clogging, Zydeco, Waltz and more or just get out and boogie to your own groove.
-Dedicated to the pursuit of a good time dancing, they lay a wooden floor in Brookside Pavilion to create one of the south's largest dance floors.
-If you can move, they can teach you the groove in one of the many dance workshops or mini dance demos that cover everything from belly dance to Irish step dancing.
+Dance!
+Contra, Cajun, Swing, Celtic, African, Latin, Clogging, Zydeco, Waltz and more.
+A wooden floor in Brookside Pavilion creates one of the south's largest dance floors.
+Leave to groove at many dance workshops or mini dance demos that cover everything from belly dance to Irish step dancing.